CA 2020 Mom "Sponsored" Legislation

 Requires the California Department of Public Health to investigate and apply for federal funding including from the Bringing Postpartum Depression Out of the Shadows Act for development of MMH programs which could include a public awareness campaign.

-This bill has passed unopposed, unanimously through both houses and is expected to be signed by the governor late this summer.
+This bill has passed unopposed, unanimously through both houses and was signed into law by the governor in July.